Photo courtesy JW Marriott The Rosseau Muskoka Resort & Spa

 Deerhurst Resort is also well known as an entertainment hub.
 It was here Shania Twain cut her teeth (she’s now a cottager on Lake of Bays), and regular music programs include the likes of Holly Cole and Chantal Kreviazuk.
 Add to the mix two 18-hole golf courses, a luxury spa, 45,000 sq ft of meeting space and an extensive waterfront, and it’s easy to see why Deerhurst can handle events as large as a G8 Summit (which it did in 2010).

-To learn more about what has undoubtedly become one of the top resorts Muskoka has to offer, visit their website at www.deerhurstresort.com.
+Read More: To learn more about what has undoubtedly become one of the top resorts Muskoka has to offer, read the full feature story on LuxuryHuntsville.

 Windermere House Resort, Windermere